LSSTDESC/CCL/README.md

 ````
 Then, run `./configure` and compile and install *CCL* as usual.
 The *CCL* build tools should take care of linking to the external version of *CLASS*.

 Once compilation has finished, run `make check` to make sure everything is working correctly.
+Remember to add the external *CLASS* library directory to your system library path, using either `export LD_LIBRARY_PATH=/path/to/external/class` (Linux) or `export DYLD_FALLBACK_LIBRARY_PATH=/path/to/external/class` (Mac).
+The system must be able to find both the *CCL* and *CLASS* libraries; it is not enough to only add *CCL* to the library path.

 # Documentation